-This popular brewery and pizza place has two locations: one on Merrimon Avenue in North Asheville and another in Downtown Asheville at Coxe Avenue.
+This popular brewery and pizza place has three locations: one on Merrimon Avenue in North Asheville, another in Downtown Asheville at Coxe Avenue, and a carry out/delivery location on Hendersonville Rd. near Gerber Village (only a 6 minute drive from us).
 Some local favorite craft brews include: Shiva, Ninja and Rocket Girl.
 Relax with a pitcher and watch the game at the Downtown location; or, see a movie in the theater while you eat at the North Asheville location.
 The Merrimon Avenue location is open from 11 a.m. – Midnight everyday and the Downtown Coxe Avenue location is open from Mon-Thurs.
 11 a.m. – Midnight; Fri.
 11 a.m. – 2 a.m.; Sat.
 Noon-2 a.m. and Sun. from Noon-Midnight.

 Located in the Fairview (East) section of Asheville, this brewery is known for showcasing local musicians.
 The tasting room is open from 1- 8 p.m.
 Monday through Saturday.
 French Broad Beer most popular with locals includes the IPA and the Wee Heavy-er Scotch Style Ale (7%).
 Hours are 1-8 p.m.
 Mon. – Sat.